 First things first print the patterns onto thin card.
 You want to use thin card because it’ll provide more structure to the finished notebook; paper alone won’t hold up to use.

 I selected these patterns because they had a subtle watercolour effect to the blue which makes them look a touch more organic.
 If it was a solid colour it would look quite machine-made rather than handmade.
 Once you’ve printed them decide what size you want your notebooks to be.
-You’re not limited to any regular size, so you could make them to fit a pouch or box that you already have in your kit.
+You’re not limited to any regular size, so you could make them fit a pouch or box that you already have in your kit.

 Use a trimmer to trim the printed sheets of card to twice the size that you want your notebook to be.
 Then fold each piece in half – but don’t crease the fold hard.
-Do the same with your plain pieces of paper that you’re going to use for the inside pages.
+Do the same with the plain pieces of paper that you’re going to use for the inside pages.
 Cut them to the same size as the cover and fold them gently down the middle too.

 Then put the pages inside the cover and line them up carefully (pushing them into the spine of the cover as much as you can).
 Then take a bone folder (or use your thumb if you don’t have a bone folder) and smooth down the crease, pushing the cover and the pages together at the fold.